Pueblo Bonito Resorts Review: Everything Owners and Prospective Buyers Should Know

 Exit Challenges

 Many owners discover that leaving their membership is far more difficult than buying in.
 Options may include using until expiry, transferring, or pursuing cancellation—but each path has caveats and potential costs.
-Dedicated exit companies and law firms have sprung up around this problem, often charging high fees. - Understanding Ownership Costs
+Dedicated exit companies and law firms have sprung up around this problem, often charging high fees.

 Purchase Price

 Initial purchase prices vary widely based on membership level, season, and negotiation.
 This is almost always a sunk cost with little to no resale recovery.
+Sadly, Mexico vacation clubs collect up to $2,000 for “closing costs.”
+The truth is that there are no closing costs for vacation club memberships in Mexico, and the funds go to the management team as a bonus for the sale.

 Annual Fees

 Maintenance fees typically rise over time and are due regardless of use.
 Failure to pay can trigger collection activity and possible negative credit consequences, depending on how the contract is structured.
+The truth is that there should be no maintenance fees as the company that sells the memberships does not own the resort.
+Therefore, these extra funds goes into the pockets of the resorts.

 Membership Dues